 - Agents fear Zillow’s ShowingTime acquisition, worry about their data

 Even before the ShowingTime acquisition news, there were a handful of companies that were providing rival platforms.
-In many cases, ShowingTime’s size forced these companies to adopt alternative strategies such as geographic specialization or targeting a different segment of the market.
+Here are some of them:

 Texas-based agents Michael and Stacy Spickes launched TourZazz in 2018 after years of working with buyers and sellers.
 The couple partnered with an Austin-based technology developer to build the platform, and the idea was prompted by a sudden uptick in the couple’s work with buyers in particular.
 As a result, it was designed with the goal first to streamline the work for buyer’s agents.

-“It allows you to click one button, and TourZazz handles all the communications involved,” Spickes said during the demo.
+“It allows you to click one button, and TourZazz handles all the communications involved,” Spickes told Inman last year.

 More: Visit TourZazz’s website here.

-“With all of the calls we’ve been receiving we’ve decided now is the time,” Catherine Jean-Couture, a marketing specialist with Touchbase, also told Inman.
+“With all of the calls we’ve been receiving we’ve decided now is the time,” Catherine Jean-Couture, a marketing specialist with Touchbase, also told Inman in the wake of Zillow’s ShowingTime acquisition.
 She added that the platform is designed to enable high levels of customization and that it “allows you to cut out redundant steps.”

 The company has both web-based and call center support, training resources and an app, among other things.
-The platform additionally includes lockbox integration and tools that enable communication with agents, clients and various team members.
+The platform additionally includes lockbox integration and tools that enable communication.

 More: Visit Touchbase’s website here.